cantarinigiorgio/Image-Inpainting/README.md

 # Image-Inpainting
-This project is an implementation of "Region Filling and Object Removal by Exemplar-Based Image Inpainting" by A.Criminisi
+This project is an implementation of "Region Filling and Object Removal by Exemplar-Based Image Inpainting" by A.Criminisi.
+All code is written in MATLAB.
+There's also a pdf file I used to present this project with a summary of how this algorithm works.
+The folder images contains some images, with their relative masks and the inpainted images.